 www.eur.nl/english/essc/legal position/objections and appeals.

-You can also visit the website of the CBE-EUR www.eur.nl/abd/jz/cbe (in Dutch), where you can find the CBE's rulings on various disputes.
+You can also visit the website of the Examination Appeals Board, where you can find the CBE's rulings on various disputes.

 Further information about the procedure can also be obtained from the Secretary of the CBE-EUR, mr.drs.
 W.A.
 Kleinjan, room ET-40, tel.
 010 - 408 1127/408 2233 or e-mail to cbe@eur.nl.